GMLC-TDC/HELICS/docs/user-guide/commandInterface.md

 ```

 The only error paths are if the federate is not valid or not in a state to receive commands.
-the python calls are similar to other python calls
+The python calls are similar to other python calls.